 With age, your ability to recognize different things also significantly changes.
 You might not be able to remember different roads properly.
 So one important tip for you is to drive only in those areas with that you are familiar with.
 This issue is quite common with people having dementia.
 Since it can be sometimes difficult for you to read road signs while driving due to bad weather.
 So if you are driving in a known area you will already have all the safety measures in place.

 In recent years, technology has played a vital role to help senior drivers in different ways.
 Warning system, parking assistant, blind spot detection, night vision assistant are some important driving technologies that have been introduced, and are specially helpful for the senior drivers.

 Keeping in mind the driving issues that are commonly faced by senior drivers, Lanmodo introduced its color night vision assistant.
 This device not only helps you to identify different objects at night by offering 1080P image, but also provides you with a better driving experience through its attractive color display.
-The Lanmodo night vision assistant will provide you with a wider road angle view along with further night vision distance, so that you can drive ahead without hesitation and more safely.
+The Lanmodo Vast Pro will provide you with a wider road angle view along with further night vision distance, so that you can drive ahead without hesitation and more safely.

 - Drive slowly

 Another important tip for senior drivers is that they should consider driving slowly.
 When you become old, your reactions and reflexes become slower, due to which you might not be able to react quickly in case of any danger.
 For this purpose, it is highly recommended that you should drive slowly.